Tharun-tharun/Tharun-tharun/README.md

 ![Tharun](https://user-images.githubusercontent.com/41158838/117633317-cb2ae800-b132-11eb-9352-6dca535e55df.gif)

 ---

   I am passionate about harnessing the power of machine learning and data science to help developing humanity.

+  ## Better future lies in a robust understanding of how decisions are made, how errors are generated.

 ### Tools Worked with